tollia/OidcDownstreamTokenVerifier/README.md

 There is no meaningful contract available for when or under what circumstance to reload this information so manual restart is just as good a plan as any else.

+### Questions
+If you have questions email tolli@kopavogur.isor use the same handle on Teams.